BaRCo134/Park-Here/README.md

 # Park-Here
-Have you ever looked for a parking for to much time? this app may solve it!
+Have you ever found yourself looking for a parking for too much time?

+this app may solve this frastrated situation!